-Skymate Tours and Travel (Tulambule) designs Uganda birding tours and bird photography tours to all the top birding destinations in Uganda as well as throughout East Africa.
+Skymate Tours and Travel (Tulambule) designs Uganda birding and bird photography tours to the top birding destinations in Uganda and throughout East Africa.

 We offer custom tours as well as guided group tours.
 We work with the best birding guides and lodges in the country, provide all your transportation to the different locations, and arrange fully guided Uganda birding tours.
-If you are interested in booking a Uganda birding trip, please contact us.
+If you are interested in booking a Uganda birding trip, please get in touch with us.

 Uganda birding tours allows you the chance to rack up several fantastic sightings.